-The initial and maintenance treatments would occur on county property, so the project would comply with all applicable city and county general plans, policies, or ordinances.
+The initial and maintenance treatments would occur on private property in Pescadero, San Mateo County, so the project would comply with all applicable city and county general plans, policies, or ordinances.
 The potential for treatment activities to cause a significant environmental impact due to the conflict with a land use plan, policy, or regulation was evaluated in the PEIR (CalVTP Final PEIR Volume II Section 3.12.3, page 13-14).
 The treatment types and activities are within the scope of those evaluated in the PEIR because the treatment activities and associated impacts are consistent with those analyzed in the PEIR.
 The implementation of SPR AD-3 will avoid and minimize the risk of significant environmental impact due to conflict with a land use plan, policy, or regulation.
 Therefore, the impact would be less than significant.